 List of Certified Independent Production Funds

-The Commission announced in Broadcasting Regulatory Policy CRTC 2015-86 that it will review its policies for Certified Independent Production Funds in 2015 to ensure they allow greater flexibility in the funding of Canadian programs.
-The Commission will also develop strategies to incent:
+The Commission announced in Broadcasting Regulatory Policy 2015-86 that it will review its policies for Certified Independent Production Funds (CIPFs) in 2015 to ensure they allow greater flexibility in the funding of Canadian programs.
+In 2016, the Commission published the revised CIPF policy in Broadcasting Regulatory 2016-343, which includes some modifications to the policy framework in order to enable CIPFs to have the flexibility necessary to operate in an increasingly multi-platform environment.

 Current requirements relating to Certified Independent Productions Funds are below.